"Like school, only better"

 the general public can see people with a learning disability hard at work as part of

-Only 7% of people with learning disabilities nationally are in any form of paid work, compared
+Only 7% of people with learning disabilities nationally are in any form of paid work, and 75% of people with a learning disability want to find work.

 From our previous years we have graduates employed at the Hospital; in Sterile Services,